jayunit100/k8petstore-atomicapp/README.md

 # wordpress-application

-This is an Application Entity of Wordpress, using MiriaDB
+This is an Application Entity of Wordpress, using MariaDB

 ## Installation